vimvq1987/proepiservercommerce/README.md

 # Pro Episerver Commerce development
 This is a book about Episerver Commerce development.
 Episerver Commerce (Formerly known as EPiServer Commerce) is an e-Commerce platform built on .NET, which provide powerful and conprehensive features for building e-Commerce solution.
 But it's still a long way to make it works: How to harness the power, how to workaround the weaknesses, how to adapt to real-world requirements.
 This book attempts to be a definitive guide for developers who want to master Episerver Commerce to build world-class e-Commerce solution.

 This is a work-in-progress.
-I'll try to update it as frequent as I can, but writing a book, especially a book about a big, complicated framework is no easy task.
-Your contributions are warmly welcome.
+I'll try to update it as frequent as I can, but writing a book, especially a book about a big, complicated framework is no easy task, especially when English is not my native tounge.
+Spot any typos?
+Grammar mistakes?
+Code which does not compile or run?
+Have some sections you want to add?
+Feel free to fix it and create a pull request to correct - your contributions are warmly welcome.

 ## Who is this book for

 I will not try to make this a cook book (although I'll cover some detail implementations when I think they are needed).
 If you want to be up to speed, I would recommend taking one of Episerver Commerce courses (http://www.episerver.com/Training/) - there are some of very good trainers there.
 This book aims to be an view from inside Commerce, how things work, how can it be more efficient,etc. Some experience with C#/SQL Server are needed.
 Experience with Episerver CMS or Commerce is a big plus, but not required.
 If you like in-depth books, this is for you.

+## How to start:

+Episerver supports you to create a website from scratch with a [Visual Studio extension] (https://visualstudiogallery.msdn.microsoft.com/4ad95160-e72f-4355-b53e-0994d2958d3e).
+This actually create a CMS site, and you can simply install Episerver.Commerce nuget package to it to make it a Episerver Commerce site.
+More detailed steps can be found [here] (http://world.episerver.com/digital-experience-cloud/deploying/creating-a-new-commerce-site-and-deploying/).

+However, I would recommmend you to start with [Episerver Quicksilver site] (https://github.com/episerver/Quicksilver).
+Clone the repository, build it and run the set up command.
+Simple as that.

 ## Thanks.
 I would like to thank: